xinli-git/kp1/deseq/deseq_pipeline.md

 ### regionReport html report
 http://bioconductor.org/packages/release/bioc/html/regionReport.html
 * exported results are ranked by adj-pvalue, not distinguishable near 1, do not rank by adj-pvalue, add some variation
+* supply the res= augument, otherwise run results by default contrast
 ```{r}
 library('ggplot2')
 library('regionReport')